Huawei will reveal foldable phone with 5G in February

-Huawei's CEO confirmed that we'll see its foldable 5G phone at Mobile World Congress (MWC) in February.
+Huawei's CEO has confirmed that we'll see a foldable 5G phone from the company at Mobile World Congress in February.

 Richard Yu, the Chinese company's boss, announced the launch in the closing moments of a pre-MWC 2019 briefing in Beijing.